 - Supply universal life force energy to the body

 - Stimulate tissue and bone healing after injury or surgery

 - Increase the vibrational frequency on physical, mental emotional and spiritual levels

-Reiki, which is used all over the world in places including hospitals and hospices, aids in healing by helping people become energetically balanced physically, emotionally, mentally and spiritually.
+Reiki, which is used all over the world including in many hospitals and hospices, aids in healing by helping people become more balanced physically, emotionally, mentally and spiritually.